anshumandwivediusa/java/tmp.md

 @RestController
-@RequiredArgsConstructor   // Lombok generates constructor for final fields class DemoController {
+@RequiredArgsConstructor   // Lombok generates constructor for final fields
+//Since Spring 4.3, in Spring Boot, if a bean is a constructor parameter of another bean, Spring automatically injects it — no @Autowired needed. class DemoController {
     private final SingletonBean singletonBean;
     private final RequestBean requestBean;